peter-grainger/GROK-ruby/README.md

 Incremental hands on learning of ruby from zero knowledge to dangerous.

-This repo is more code than writing and aimed at programmers who already have some knowledge of object oriented programming and want to get started.
+This repository is more code than writing and aimed at impatient programmers who already have some knowledge of object oriented programming and want to start hacking.

 ## Prerequisites